albertz/commandergenius/readme.txt

 Also your main() function name should be redefined to SDL_main(), if you'll include SDL.h it will do it automatically.

-Then launch script ChangeAppSettings.sh - it will ask few questions and modify some Java code.
+Then launch script ChangeAppSettings.sh - it will ask few questions and copy some Java files - there's no way around it, because Java does not support preprocessor.
 You may take AndroidAppSettings.cfg file from some other application to get some sane defaults, you may launch ChangeAppSettings.sh with -a or -v parameter to skip questions altogether or to ask only version code.
 The C++ files shall have .cpp extension to be compiled, rename them if necessary.
 Also you can replace icon image at project/res/drawable/icon.png and image project/res/drawable/publisherlogo.png.
 Then you can launch build.sh.

-The NDK r4b has RTTI and exceptions disabled for C++ code, if you need them you may download modified NDK from http://www.crystax.net/android/ndk-r4.php - note however that you cannot throw exceptions across shared library boundary.
-The NDK r5b already has support for RTTI and exceptions, so you should use CrystaX NDK only if NDK r5b fails for you.
-STL imlpementations from NDK r5b and from CrystaX NDK will crash on x5a/x6d tablet, and possibly on Smartq V7, when you try to output anything to std::cout or std::cerr, the STLPort included in this port will not crash.

 Application data may be bundled with app itself, or downloaded from net on first run.
 Create .ZIP file with your application data, and put it on HTTP server, or to "project/jni/application/src/AndroidData" dir - ChangeAppSettings.sh will ask you for the URL, if URL won't contain "http://" it will try to unzip file from AndroidData dir.
 Note that there is limit on maximum .APK file size on Market, like 50 Mb or so, so big files should be downloaded by HTTP.
+Also many older devices cannot extract files bigger than 1 Mb from .apk container, so it's strongly advised to split all your data to several small zipfiles if you're putting it inside .apk.
+Also you may specify additional downloads through ChangeAppSettings.sh, such as hi-res texture pack etc.
 If you'll release new version of data files you should change download URL or data file name and update your app as well - the app will re-download the data if URL does not match the saved URL from previous download.